Welcome!

 -

-Energy Price Shocks and Climate Concern: Evidence from Causal Forest Analysis [Under Review]
+Energy Price Shocks and Climate Concern: Evidence from Causal Forest Analysis [R&R]

 → Using causal forest analysis, this paper reveals that energy price shocks reshape climate attitudes unevenly — with divergent responses across demographic groups.